 Often people mix this up as they are not sure what category they are on.

-However, directors of a Limited Liability company are the employee of the company because they are responsible for the smooth running of the company
+However, directors of a Limited Liability Company are the employee of the company because they are responsible for the smooth running of the company

-Self employed individuals in UK
+Self-employed individuals in the UK

 As a business, you are likely to run into taxing issues that an individual taxpayer may not encounter.
 Choosing the most legal and profitable taxing structure is of immense importance.
 In the UK, the penalties for evasion are rising daily.
-Our accounting firm in the UK know this and understand the importance of creating a tax structure that is not only beneficial to your business but that is legal, and easy to understand.
+Our accounting firm in the UK knows this and understands the importance of creating a tax structure that is not only beneficial to your business but that is legal, and easy to understand.

 Characteristics of an employed individual in the UK.